0761060012/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this ismy first readme project
+this is my first readme project